Shiby-Mathew/README-Generator/README.md

 ## License

-This application is covered by MIT License license.
+This application is covered by Apache License license.

 ## Contribution